 This should be distinguished from unfair dismissal, where the law allows that different employers may reasonably take a different view on whether the person should have been dismissed.
-In an unfair dismissal claim, the tribunal considers whether the dismissal was within the ‘band’ (or ‘range’) of reasonable responses.
+In an unfair dismissal claim, the tribunal considers whether the dismissal was within the “band” (or “range”) of reasonable responses.
 However, this is not the approach of the Equality Act.

-“The principle of proportionality requires the tribunal to take into account the reasonable needs of the business.
+The Court of Appeal said “The principle of proportionality requires the tribunal to take into account the reasonable needs of the business.
 But it has to make its own judgment, upon a fair and detailed analysis of the working practices and business considerations involved, as to whether the proposal is reasonably necessary.
 I reject the appellants’ submission … that, when reaching its conclusion, the employment tribunal needs to consider only whether or not it is satisfied that the employer’s views are within the range of views reasonable in the particular circumstances.”

 “As the Court of Appeal held in Hardy & Hansons plc v Lax […], it is not enough that a reasonable employer might think the criterion justified.
-The tribunal itself has to weigh the real needs of the undertaking, against the discriminatory effects of the requirement.”
-(Para 20)
+The tribunal itself has to weigh the real needs of the undertaking, against the discriminatory effects of the requirement.” (paragraph 20)

 Applying this to disability

 Since the Equality Act 2010 extended the objective justification defence to disability as well, courts and tribunals have taken the same approach in disability cases.
 As well as the Supreme Court decision in Akerman (above), examples of Employment Appeal Tribunal decisions include Burdett v Aviva 2014 and Hensman v Ministry of Defence 2014, both discussed above under Balancing exercise.